-Except for the two (2) directors who receive a monthly allowance of Php5,000.00 each starting April, 2019 the Members of the Board of Directors do not receive fixed compensation but are given per diem for every attendance in the regular and special meeting of the Board of Directors of Ten Thousand Pesos (Php10,000.00).
+The Members of the Board of Directors do not receive fixed compensation but are given per diem for every attendance in the regular and special meeting of the Board of Directors of Ten Thousand Pesos (Php10,000.00).
 The per diem for the attendance of each member in the annual stockholders' meeting followed by the organizational meeting or special stockholders' meeting is Fifteen Thousand Pesos (Php15,000.00).

-During the year 2019, there were two (2) regular and special meetings of the Board of Directors, and among the directors there were two (2) absences recorded.
+During the year 2018, there were three (3) regular and special meetings of the Board of Directors, and among the directors there were three (3) absences recorded.

-Other than the standard arrangements pursuant to which the directors of the Registrant are compensated, there are no other arrangements nor consulting contracts, pursuant to which any director of the Registrant was compensated, or is to be compensated, directly or indirectly, during the Registrant's last completed fiscal year and the ensuing year, for any service provided as a director.
-Other than the per diem paid, there are no other arrangements, bonuses, profit sharing, or other similar plans, which arrangements forming part of the compensation, hence, the details being asked could not be discussed nor disclosed.
+Other than the standard arrangements pursuant to which the directors of the Registrant are compensated, there are no other arrangements nor consulting contracts, pursuant to which any director of the Registrant was compensated, or is to be compensated, directly or indirectly during the Registrant's last completed fiscal year and the ensuing year, for any service provided as a director.
+Other than the per diem paid, there are no other arrangements, bonuses, profit sharing, or other similar plans, which arrangements forming part of the compensation, hence, the details being asked could not be discussed nor disclosed